MrGhostlyOrb/TheLochInn/README.md

 # TheLochInn
-Static website for The Loch Inn for assignment
+Completed static website for The Loch Inn for assignment coded in HTML and CSS, including dark mode and various other static features.
+To activate dark mode, change the default for your OS and it should automatically update.

 How to update the Repo from the command line: